 Fairhaven is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 16,140 people and four constituent neighborhoods, Fairhaven is the 121st largest community in Massachusetts.
-Much of the housing stock in Fairhaven was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 16,094 people and four constituent neighborhoods, Fairhaven is the 121st largest community in Massachusetts.
+Fairhaven has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fairhaven is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Fairhaven is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Fairhaven who work in office and administrative support (14.37%), management occupations (9.81%), and sales jobs (9.46%).
+Fairhaven is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Fairhaven is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Fairhaven who work in office and administrative support (11.92%), management occupations (9.86%), and sales jobs (9.70%).

-One of the nice things about Fairhaven is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Fairhaven is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The overall education level of Fairhaven is somewhat higher than in the average US city of 21.84%: 25.61% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Fairhaven is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.80% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Fairhaven home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairhaven residents report their race to be White, followed by Asian.
-Important ancestries of people in Fairhaven include English, Irish, French, and Italian.
+Important ancestries of people in Fairhaven include Portuguese, English, Irish, French, and French Canadian.

 The most common language spoken in Fairhaven is English.
-Other important languages spoken here include Portuguese and Chinese.
+Other important languages spoken here include Portuguese and Spanish.